danijar/crafter/README.md

 ## Highlights

-Crafter is a procedurally generated 2D world, where the agent finds food, avoids or defends against zombies, and collect materials to build tools, which in turn unlock new materials.
+Crafter is a procedurally generated 2D world, where the agent finds food, and collect materials to build tools, which in turn unlock new materials, all while avoiding or defending against monsters.

 - **Generalization:** New procedurally generated map for each episode.
 - **Exploration:** Materials unlock new tools which unlock new materials.
 - **Memory:** Input images show small part of the world centered at the agent.
-- **No trivial behaviors:** Must find food and avoid or defend against zombies.
+- **Nontrivial survival:** Must find food and avoid or defend against zombies.
-- **Easy:** Flat categorical action space with 12 actions.
+- **Easy usage:** Image inputs and flat categorical action space.
 - **Fast:** Runs at 2000 FPS on a simple laptop.
 - **Reproducible:** All randomness is controlled by a seed.